Admission of Undocumented Students

 While DACA and Undocumented students are not eligible to file a Free Application for Federal Student Aid (FAFSA), undocumented and DACA students are eligible for select scholarships and can take advantage of the many student employment opportunities at SIU.

-Undocumented Illinois Residents can qualify for residency through IL Public Act 93-0007.
-To be considered, students should request an Affidavit of Intent to File an Application to Become a Permanent Resident of the United States from Undergraduate Admissions and submit the official high school transcript upon graduation
+Undocumented Illinois Residents and IL DACA students can qualify for residency through IL Public Act 93-0007.
+To be considered, students should complete an Affidavit of Intent to File an Application to Become a Permanent Resident of the United States and submit the official high school transcript upon graduation.

 Admission to SIU for DACA and Undocumented Students

 - A $40 non-refundable application fee.
 Fees may be waived for students who meet certain income levels.
 See your high school guidance counselor for details.